kennysmithed/oels2023/oels_practical_wk9.md

 The extra stuff sets the image width (you have seen something similar before) and the border (it took me a while and quite a lot of googling and trial-and-error to figure that out).

 So that's how we get two images into an html stimulus.
 Our picture description trial therefore consists of two trials: an `html-button-response` trial and then an `html-audio-response` trial, both with the same stimulus, the composite side-by-side images.
 The first trial allows the participant to click to begin recording, then it moves to the `html-audio-response` trial which starts recording immediately.
 The reason I have the first trial in there is that I don't like the idea of recording without the participant doing something to start the recording, and I think the click-to-start, click-to-end set-up is reasonably intuitive.
 It actually looks a little bit jumpy on-screen - as mentioned above, the `html-audio-response` plugin is new and it's not formatted exactly the same as the `html-button-response` plugin (everything is slightly higher up the screen), so you can see the join between the two trials.
 Also, they haven't implemented the `prompt` for the `html-audio-response` plugin yet, so to get something prompt-like on screen in the same place on both trials I have to add that to the stimulus too.
-But these little glitches won;t make a huge difference to your experiment, and will no doubt be ironed out.
+But these little glitches won't make a huge difference to your experiment, and will no doubt be ironed out.

 Again, we write a function which builds this complex trial for us - we pass in the target image to be described plus the foil image, it returns the complex trial for us.
 The full code is here, I'll walk you through it below: